Founding Director, Professor

 (On sabbatical, unavailable this academic year.
 Limited consulting only.)

-Dr. Raz is Professor of Psychological and Brain Sciences and Director of the Brain Institute at Chapman University, and Professor in the Department(s) of Psychiatry (Psychology, Neurology and Neurosurgery) at McGill University (Canada).
+Dr. Raz is Professor of Psychological and Brain Sciences and Founding Director of the Brain Institute at Chapman University, and Professor in the Department(s) of Psychiatry (Psychology, Neurology and Neurosurgery) at McGill University (Canada).
 His research spans the cognitive neuroscience of attention, placebos, and altered planes of consciousness.

 Dr. Raz is a world leader in unlocking the brain substrates of attention and consciousness.
 Dr. Raz is Professor of Psychiatry, Neurology & Neurosurgery, and Psychology; Senior Investigator in the Lady Davis Institute for Medical Research of the Jewish General Hospital; and a member of the Montreal Neurological Institute.
 He heads both the Cognitive Neuroscience Laboratory at McGill University and the Clinical Neuroscience and Applied Cognition Laboratory at the Institute for Community and Family Psychiatry.